-Chip.
-Only a couple of keys can be stored in the chip at any given time.
-The hardware public and private keys are the only keys that remain stored in the chip from boot to boot.
-In order to allow for multiple keys and multiple users, the IBM ESS implements a key-swapping hierarchy.
-Whenever a key is needed, it is swapped into the IBM Embedded Security Chip.
-The related, encrypted private keys are swapped into the chip, and can then be used in the protected environment of the chip.
+Subsystem.
+Only a couple of keys can be stored in the security subsystem at any given time.
+The hardware public and private keys are the only keys that remain stored in the security subsystem from boot to boot.
+In order to allow for multiple keys and multiple users, CSS utilizes the IBM key-swapping hierarchy.
+Whenever a key is needed, it is swapped into the IBM Embedded Security Subsystem.
+The related, encrypted private keys are swapped into the security subsystem, and can then be used in the protected environment of the chip.
 The private keys are never exposed or used outside of this hardware environment.

 The administrator private key is encrypted with the hardware public key.
-The hardware private key, which is only available in the chip, is used to decrypt the administrator private key.
-Once the administrator private key is decrypted in the chip, a user's private key (encrypted with the administrator public key) can be passed into the chip and decrypted with the administrator private key.
+The hardware private key, which is only available in the security subsystem, is used to decrypt the administrator private key.
+Once the administrator private key is decrypted in the security subsystem, a user's private key (encrypted with the administrator public key) can be passed into the security subsystem and decrypted with the administrator private key.
 Multiple users' private keys can be encrypted with the administrator public key.
-This allows for virtually an unlimited number of users on a system with the IBM ESS.
+This allows for virtually an unlimited number of users on a system with the IBM ESS; however, best practices suggest that limiting enrollment to 25 users per computer ensures optimal performance.

-The IBM ESS utilizes a key-swapping hierarchy where the hardware public and private keys in the chip are used to secure other data stored outside the chip.
-The hardware private key is generated in the chip and never leaves this secure environment.
-The hardware public key is available outside of the chip and is used to encrypt or secure other pieces of data such as a private key.
+The IBM ESS utilizes a key-swapping hierarchy where the hardware public and private keys in the security subsystem are used to secure other data stored outside the chip.
+The hardware private key is generated in the security subsystem and never leaves this secure environment.
+The hardware public key is available outside of the security subsystem and is used to encrypt or secure other pieces of data such as a private key.
 Once this data is encrypted with the hardware public key it can only be decrypted by the hardware private key.
-Since the hardware private key is only available in the secure environment of the chip, the encrypted data can only be decrypted and used in this same secure environment.
+Since the hardware private key is only available in the secure environment of the security subsystem, the encrypted data can only be decrypted and used in this same secure environment.
 It is important to note that each computer will have a unique hardware public and private key.
-Random number capability on the IBM Embedded Security Chip ensures that each hardware key pair is statistically unique.
+The random number capability of the IBM Embedded Security Subsystem ensures that each hardware key pair is statistically unique.